Deep Purple: Beginnings (1967–1968)

-In 1967, former Searchers drummer Chris Curtis contacted London businessman Tony Edwards, in the hope he would manage a new group he was putting together, to be called Roundabout.
-Curtis' vision was a "supergroup" where the band members would get on and off, like a musical roundabout.
+In 1967, former Searchers drummer Chris Curtis contacted London businessman Tony Edwards, in the hope he would manage a new group he was assembling, to be called Roundabout.
+Curtis' vision was a "supergroup" where the band members would 'get on' and 'get off', like a musical roundabout.
 Impressed with the plan, Edwards agreed to finance the venture with his two business partners John Coletta and Ron Hire, who composed Hire-Edwards-Coletta Enterprises (HEC).

 The first recruit to the band was classically trained Hammond organ player Jon Lord, Curtis' flatmate, who had most notably played with the Artwoods (led by Art Wood, brother of future Faces and Rolling Stones guitarist Ronnie Wood, and including Keef Hartley).
-Lord was then performing in a backing band for the vocal group The Flower Pot Men, along with bassist Nick Simper and drummer Carlo Little (Simper had previously been in Johnny Kidd and the Pirates, and survived the 1966 car crash that killed Kidd).
-Lord alerted the two that he had been recruited for the Roundabout project, after which Simper and Little suggested guitarist Ritchie Blackmore, whom Lord had never met.
+Lord had most recently been performing in a backing band for the vocal group The Flower Pot Men, along with bassist Nick Simper and drummer Carlo Little (Simper had previously been in Johnny Kidd and the Pirates, and survived the 1966 car crash that killed Kidd).
+Lord alerted Simper and Little that he had been recruited for the Roundabout project, and they suggested guitarist Ritchie Blackmore, whom Lord had never met.
 Simper had known Blackmore since the early 1960s when his first band, the Renegades, debuted around the same time as one of Blackmore's early bands, the Dominators.

-HEC persuaded Blackmore to travel in from Hamburg to audition for the new group.
-He was making a name for himself as a studio session guitarist, and had also been a member of the Outlaws, Screaming Lord Sutch & the Savages, and Neil Christian & the Crusaders, the latter band prompting Blackmore's move to Germany.
-Curtis' erratic behaviour and lifestyle, fuelled by his use of LSD, caused him to display a sudden lack of interest in the project he had started, forcing HEC to dismiss him from Roundabout.
-However, HEC was now intrigued with the possibilities Lord and Blackmore brought and persuaded Blackmore to return from Hamburg a second time.
-Lord and Blackmore began the recruitment of additional members, retaining Tony Edwards as their manager.
+HEC persuaded Blackmore to travel from Hamburg to audition for the new group.
+He was making a name for himself as a studio session guitarist, and had also been a member of the Outlaws, Screaming Lord Sutch & the Savages, and Neil Christian & the Crusaders; the latter band was the reason he had moved to Germany.
+Curtis' erratic behaviour and lifestyle, fuelled by his use of LSD, caused him to display a sudden lack of interest in the project he had started, and HEC dismissed him from Roundabout.
+HEC were now intrigued with the possibilities Lord and Blackmore brought and persuaded Blackmore to move back to England.
+Lord and Blackmore began recruiting additional members, retaining Tony Edwards as their manager.
 Lord convinced Nick Simper to join on bass, but Blackmore insisted they leave Carlo Little behind in favour of drummer Bobby Woodman.
 Woodman was the former drummer for Vince Taylor's Play-Boys (for whom he had played under the name Bobbie Clarke).
 The band, still calling themselves Roundabout, started rehearsing and writing in Cadogan Gardens in South Kensington.